Xenon-135: Decay and capture products

 A 135Xe atom that does not capture a neutron undergoes beta decay to 135Cs, one of the 7 long-lived fission products, while a 135Xe that does capture a neutron becomes almost-stable 136Xe.

 The probability of capturing a neutron before decay varies with the neutron flux, which itself depends on the kind of reactor, fuel enrichment and power level; and the 135Cs / 136Xe ratio switches its predominant branch very near usual reactor conditions.

 Estimates of the proportion of 135Xe during steady-state reactor operation that captures a neutron include 90%, 39%–91% and "essentially all".

 For instance, in a (somewhat high) neutron flux of 1014 n·cm−2·s−1, the xenon cross section of σ = 2.65×10^-18 cm2 (2.65×10^6 barn) would lead to a capture probability of 2.65×10^-4 s−1, which corresponds to a half-life of about one hour.
-Compared to the 9.17 hour half-life of 135Xe, this nearly ten-to-one ratio means that under such conditions, essentially all 135Xe would capture a neutron before decay.
-But if the neutron flux is lowered to one-tenth of this value, like in CANDU reactors, the ratio would be 50-50, and half the 135Xe would be converted into 135Cs before neutron capture.
+Compared to the 9.14 hour half-life of 135Xe, this nearly ten-to-one ratio means that under such conditions, essentially all 135Xe would capture a neutron before decay.
+But if the neutron flux is lowered to one-tenth of this value, like in CANDU reactors, the ratio would be 50-50, and half the 135Xe would decay to 135Cs before neutron capture.

-136Xe from neutron capture ends up as part of the eventual stable fission xenon which also includes 136Xe, 134Xe, 132Xe, and 131Xe produced by fission and beta decay rather than neutron capture.
+136Xe from neutron capture ends up as part of the eventual stable fission xenon which also includes 134Xe, 132Xe, and 131Xe produced by fission and beta decay rather than neutron capture.

 Nuclei of 133Xe, 137Xe, and 135Xe that have not captured a neutron all beta decay to isotopes of caesium.
 Fission produces 133Xe, 137Xe, and 135Xe in roughly equal amounts but, after neutron capture, fission caesium contains more stable 133Cs (which however can become 134Cs on further neutron activation) and highly radioactive 137Cs than 135Cs.